KoushikAS/Blockchain-based_Medical_Records_Management_System/README.md

   }
 }'

-//composer-rest-server -c admin@healthcare -n never -u true -d n -w true sudo -E composer-rest-server -c admin@healthcare -n never  -m true -a true
+sudo -E composer-rest-server -c admin@healthcare -n never  -m true -a true

-to start the frontend:
-cd healthcare-app
-npm start
+to start the frontend of the app in port 4200 open a new terminal: cd healthcare-app npm start